esotalk/docs/plugins/conversations.md

 Each label has a name, a condition, and an icon.

 * The name is used as the CSS class name (`.label-{name}`) when the label is rendered, as well as for translation (`T("label.{name}")`).
 * The condition is an SQL snippet that is evaluated to determine if a label applies to a conversation.
 Often a label's presence will simply correlate to the value of a boolean column on the either the `conversation` table (aliased as `c`) or `member_conversation` table (`s`).
-For example, the sticky label's condition is `c.sticky = 1`.
+For example, the sticky label's condition is `IF(c.sticky = 1, 1, 0)`.
 * The icon is the class name of a [Font Awesome icon](http://fortawesome.github.io/Font-Awesome/3.2.1/icons/) (e.g. `icon-pushpin`).

 Labels must be registered statically to the `ETConversationModel` class.
 This can be done in the `init` method; the conversation model must be instantiated so that the class file is included.